 Cover art for the album "Nez Cassé" showing Giraud's use of oil paint in addition to the more common line drawings.
 Giraud changed the artistic style of the series dramatically several times.

 "Through Arzach, which dates from 1975, I believe.
 I only read it in 1980, and it was a big shock.
 Not only for me.
 All manga authors were shaken by this work.
-Unfortunately, when I discovered it, I already had a consolidated style so I couldn't use its influence to enrich my drawing.
 Even today, I think it has an awesome sense of space.
-I directed Nausicaa under Moebius's influence."
+I directed 'Nausicaa' under Moebius's influence."

 "So it's entirely fair to say, and I've said it before, that the way Neuromancer-the-novel "looks" was influenced in large part by some of the artwork I saw in Heavy Metal.
 I assume that this must also be true of John Carpenter's Escape from New York, Ridley Scott's Blade Runner and all other artefacts of the style sometimes dubbed 'cyberpunk'.
 Those French guys, they got their end in early."